-24% Increase in Creditable Withholding Tax
+38% Increase in Creditable Withholding Tax

-This represents the increase in taxes withheld on the additional collections from buyers of CebEx and Savya offices.
+The increase was due to increase in taxes withheld on the additional collections from buyers of CebEx offices, ACPT tenants and project management fees.

-30% Increase in Other Assets
+27% Increase in Other Assets

-The increase was mainly due to Input VAT payments and prepaid commissions related to the pre-selling activities of CebEx and Savya offices and Sevina Park Villas.
+The increase was mainly due to Input VAT payments, advances for project development, and prepaid commissions related to the pre-selling activities of CebEx and Savya offices and Sevina Park Villas.

-69% Increase in Loans Payable
+61% Increase in Loans Payable

-The increase was largely due to the availment of term loan to finance eligible Green projects and additional drawdowns from bank loan facilities, availed to partly fund the Company's working capital and project financing requirements.
+The increase was largely due to the availment of term loan to finance eligible Green projects and additional drawdowns from various bank facilities, availed to partly fund the Company's working capital and project financing requirements.